JBKahn/flake8-print/README.rst

 Changes
 -------

-3.0.0 - todo
+3.0.0 - 2017-11-05
 ``````````````````
 * Remove some of the python 2/3 message differentiation.
 * Use an AST rather than a logical line checker with a regex.
-* Still fiddling and trying to restore the multiline lost so far.
+* pprint support.
+* Loss of multiline noqa support, until there is a way to use both the AST and have flake8 provide the noqa lines.

 2.0.2 - 2016-02-29